rc2dev/pifi-radio/INSTALL.md

 This app should work on any system running Ruby and MPD, but this guide is designed for Linux.

 There are many ways in which you could deploy PiFi Radio.
-I'll guide you through a quick and simple way of running it and then give you some suggestions for a  more robust deployment.
+I'll guide you through a quick and simple way of get it running and then give you some suggestions for a more robust deployment.

-## Quick and simple guide
+## Quick basic guide

 1. Clone this repo.